Konvt/pgbar/README.md

 The status bar is colored using escape sequences by default.

 If your terminal doesn't support this or don't want the coloring effect, define a macro at the beginning of the program.

+You can also use multiple constants from pgbar::style::dye to customize the color of the status bar.
 ```cpp
 #define PGBAR_NOT_COL // This will cancel the character coloring of the status bar.
 #include "pgbar/pgbar.hpp"